 • healthcheck_endpoint: The endpoint used to confirm server health.
 If unspecified, defaults to a TCP ping on the configured port.

-• dockerfile_path: The relative path to the Dockerfile used to build the application.
+• dockerfile_path: The relative path to the Dockerfile used to build the app.

 [cerebrium.runtime.custom]